tllvvv/lz4-sgori/doc/Compression.md

 ```

 Hash table also had to be adjusted as we want to obtain iterators for match positions.
-For that, a separate address types were added, as well as macros for transforming these addresses into iterators and the other way around.
+For that, separate address types were added, as well as macros for transforming these addresses into iterators and the other way around.
 Such addresses consist of:
 - index inside the list of bvecs, relatively to the start iterator;
 - offset inside the according bvec.